 A tipee is often used as the communal lounge at Little River Campground, and the Love Shack cabin is lit by candles only.
 Loos are long drops and facilities are described as rustic, it sounds like camping as it used to be, reviewers rate their experience well.
 You can visit just for the day in the warmer months and ride the Scary Slippery Slides (see Facebook for photos).
 Camp from $15pp, cabins from $40 per night.

 Onuku Road (6kms from Akaroa)

 Gaze up at the stars through the glass roof of a Stargazer wooden tent or park your van for the night.
 Double, twin, dorm (including girls only) beds are available in the Farm House.
 Accommodation from $15 a night.
 Please note: The road to Onuku Farm is winding and narrow in places, drive with care.
 Enquire about free pick up from Akaroa.
 (Closed May - September).
 Onuku Farm is the first stop on The Banks Peninsula Track, there are also shorter walks guests can take on the 430 hectare coastal farm.

 Hollyford Valley, Te Anau

-Get away from it all at Gunn's Camp - there is no phone coverage or wi-fi, but a generator provides electricity for a few hours at night.
+Get away from it all at Gunn's Camp - there is no phone coverage or wi-fi, but a generator provides electricity in the evenings and mornings.
 Some cabins date from the late 1930's when they housed men working on a roading project.
 There is a modern communal kitchen with gas cookers but you need to take your own crockery etc. Visit the onsite museum to learn about the camp's history and the legend of Davey Gunn and his son Murray.
 Ideal base for day walks and longer tramps like the Hollyford Track.
-Camping from $15 per person, backpacker accommodation from $25 per person.
+Camping from $20 per person, backpacker accommodation from $30 per person.